Multilingual Accessibility for International Development

 Accessibility is important because it recognizes the dignity of all human beings.
 It’s a way of acknowledging that every person matters.

-But it can feel impractical, too hard and too expensive.
-For many events, hiring two ASL interpreters for a 2-hour session to serve a couple of people is out of reach.
-Only the biggest, most well-funded organizations can afford it.
+But it can feel impractical, too hard or too expensive.
+For smaller organizations, hiring two ASL interpreters for a 2-hour session to serve a couple of people is out of reach.
+Only well-funded organizations can afford it.
 Even then, when you consider the number of languages needed in the UN and the shortage of qualified sign language interpreters (remember, each country may have its own sign language) you still have a major problem.

 So how can we make multilingual accessibility universal?
 How can we make every event available in any language in a medium people can access?

 I believe we are approaching a technological tipping point when this ideal will become a reality.

 Accessibility (e.g. real time captions and translations) ought to be delivered through the internet straight to the devices more than half the world carries in their pockets everyday.